 As a production assistant at FableVision Studios, Jordan runs around with a camera, makes music for cartoons and games, and writes microstories about robots.
 It's probably no coincidence that he prefers to make and watch movies with over-the-top editing and splashy graphical overlays.
 He has written a variety of original music pieces for client projects, including National Wildlife Foundation.
 Follow Jordan on Twitter.
 Learn more about Jordan.

 Polly has more than 20 years of experience in media production.
 She has produced numerous media projects, including interactive pieces, websites and web games, films, and commercials.
 At FableVision, Polly has produced several exceptional projects, including websites, mobile games, and museum exhibits.
-One of her favorites is Mayan Mysteries, an innovative archaeological adventure game for Web and iPad developed for Dig-It!
+One of her favorites is Mayan Mysteries, an innovative archaeological adventure game for web and iPad developed for Dig-It!
 Games.
+Learn more about Polly.

 Katie Tusch graduated in 2013 from Boston College with a bachelor’s degree in communications, and is proud to call herself an associate producer at FableVision.
 Katie comes to FableVision with a background in television and video production, and has two years of teaching experience as a volunteer assistant and after school specialist with Boston Public Schools.
 Learn more about Katie.